London

 Soon after 1066, William I issued a writ/charter confirming Londoners’ existing laws and customs — a document the City still treats as foundational to its corporate continuity (see modern translation).

 Then London started getting special.
 By 1132, the Crown had conceded a key privilege: Londoners could choose their own sheriffs, an office that elsewhere functioned as a royal appointment.
-Then the City’s chief magistrate became an internally selected civic office.
+Soon after, the City’s chief magistrate became an internally selected civic office.
 The first recorded mayor, Henry Fitz-Ailwyn (1189), is treated as the start of a continuous mayoralty, and the City describes the Mayoralty as a long-running civic institution.
-By 1215, the City’s liberties are explicitly named in Magna Carta clause 13 (translation).
-All this makes London a ground zero for democratic governance, of a sort, in England
+By 1215, the City’s liberties are explicitly named in Magna Carta clause 13 (see a modern translation (Latin and English)/ background).
+All this makes London a ground zero for democratic governance, of a sort, in England.

 2.2 1637: The City of London declines to include all of the city of London